david-fong/okiidoku/README.md

 I'm quite proud of this version.
 It can dance circles around my earlier attempts written in C and Java (because I figured out some new tricks).
 You can find [sample benchmark statistics in the sample data](/sample_data) folder, or clone, build, and run it for yourself (I've set up a handy [REPL](https://wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
 I was especially and delightfully surprised to find that it can sometimes generate 25x25 solutions within a matter of seconds, which I previously thought I would never have the pleasure of being able to say.

 I could talk a lot about this, but I would actually rather you try it for yourself first rather than read anything I have to say about it.
-I think you would enjoy that anyway- by orders of magnitude.
+I think you would enjoy that more anyway- by orders of magnitude.
 For my friends outside the field of computer engineering and science, I will prepare a demo / teaching video and link it here when it is finished.

 <img src="images/25x25_example.png" width="44%" align="left" />